andrewaddo/awsbaseline/content/reliability/backup restore/_index.md

 #### Restoring Data from DB Snapshot of Relational Database Service

 This [documentation] (https://aws.amazon.com/premiumsupport/knowledge-center/restore-rds-instance-from-snapshot/) provide the steps to restore data from both manual and automatic DB snapshots.

+## Diving Deep: Additional Resources

+**Doing native backup with SQL Server in AWS**

+You can find the information and resolution in this [guideline] (https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/)